Charges, sanctions revive specter of Russian interference

-Those actions, combined with a Microsoft announcement on hacking attempts targeting both the campaigns of President Donald Trump and Democratic challenger Joe Biden, underscore the extent to which the same cyber intrusions and foreign influence operations that defined the 2016 White House race remain a persistent concern today.
+Those actions, combined with a Microsoft announcement on hacking attempts targeting U.S. political campaigns, parties and consultants, underscore the extent to which the same cyber intrusions and foreign influence operations that defined the 2016 White House race remain a persistent concern today.

-They also reflect a dichotomy in the administration, with officials taking aim at Russian interference in the political process even as Trump expresses doubt about Russian meddling.
-In the case of the sanctions, officials denounced audio recordings that had been released by the Ukrainian lawmaker and promoted by Trump on Twitter.
+They also reflect a dichotomy in the administration. with officials taking aim at Russian interference in the political process even as President Donald Trump expresses doubt about the meddling.
+In the case of the sanctions, officials denounced as advancing a false narrative audio recordings that had been released by the Ukrainian parliamentarian and promoted by Trump on Twitter.

-The criminal charges accuse Artem Mikhaylovich Lifshits of serving as a translation manager in a Russian effort that since at least 2014 has tried to disrupt the American political system and spread distrust about candidates.
-Members of the initiative, known as Project Lakhta, traveled to the United States to collect intelligence and operated bogus social media accounts that could pump out messaging to millions of Americans on divisive social issues.
+The criminal charges accuse Artem Mikhaylovich Lifshits of serving as a translation manager in a Russian effort that since at least 2014 has tried to disrupt the political system in the United States and other countries and spread distrust about candidates.
+Members of the initiative, known as Project Lakhta, traveled to the U.S to collect intelligence and operated fictitious social media accounts that could pump out messaging to millions of Americans on divisive social issues.

 “Project Lakhta members did not exclusively adopt one ideological viewpoint; rather, they wrote on topics from varied and sometimes opposing perspectives,” a Secret Service agent wrote in an affidavit supporting the complaint.
 “Project Lakhta members also developed strategies and guidance to target audiences with conservative and liberal viewpoints, as well as particular social groups.”

+Those include a March 2018 tweet, written by a Project Lakhta member using a bogus account, that said, “Just a friendly reminder to get involved in the 2018 Midterms.
+They are motivated They hate you They hate your morals They hate your 1A and 2A rights They hate the Police They hate the Military They hate YOUR President.”

+But the complaint makes clear that the influence operations have persisted and even seized on contentious issues of 2020 like race relations.

-Lifshits was one of four people cited by the Treasury Department, along with Andrii Derkach, a Ukrainian lawmaker described by the U.S. government as “an active Russian agent” for a decade.
-Officials say he has interfered in the 2020 election by releasing edited audio recordings designed to denigrate Biden.
+Lifshits was one of four people cited on Thursday by the Treasury Department, including Andrii Derkach, a Ukrainian lawmaker who was characterized by the U.S. government as "an active Russian agent" for over a decade.

+The sanctions announcement said Derkach had interfered in the 2020 election by releasing edited audio recordings earlier this year.
+Though the announcement did not mention Biden by name, the description matched Derkach's disclosure of recordings of conversations between Biden and Ukraine's former president.

-The Treasury Department action is the second time in as many months that the administration has called out Derkach by name.
-U.S. intelligence officials said in a statement last month that Derkach’s disclosure of the recordings, which capture conversations between Biden and Ukraine’s then-president, were part of a broader Russian effort to disparage Biden before the Nov.
+The action is the second time in as many months that the administration has called out Derkach by name.
+U.S. intelligence officials said in a statement last month that Derkach's release of the recordings was part of a broader Russian effort to disparage Biden before the Nov.
 3 election.

 The administration's move was especially notable because the statement announcing it said Derkach's recordings advance anti-Biden claims that rely on “false and unsubstantiated narratives.”
 Trump has promoted those recordings by retweeting posts that include or reference them.

-“Derkach almost certainly targeted the U.S. voting populace, prominent U.S. persons, and members of the U.S. government, based on his reliance on U.S. platforms, English-language documents and videos, and pro-Russian lobbyists in the United States used to propagate his claims,” the Treasury Department said in designating Derkach and three other Russia-linked individuals under an executive order designed to target election interference.
+"Derkach almost certainly targeted the U.S. voting populace, prominent U.S. persons, and members of the U.S. government, based on his reliance on U.S. platforms, English-language documents and videos, and pro-Russian lobbyists in the United States used to propagate his claims," the Treasury Department said in a statement.

 Derkach is a graduate of a Russian spy academy who, the Treasury Department says, maintains close ties to Russian intelligence services.